nma83/nma83.github.io/_posts/2016-08-18-scotty-diy-openshift.md

 This will store the statically linked executable binary in the `bin` sub-directory of the app.
 The directory should be created before building the app.

-Run `stack build` to compile the code and create the executable `./bin/app`.
+Run `stack install` to compile the code and create the executable `./bin/app`.
 To run the app in Openshift, we can upload this binary as part of the git repo.

 # Run the app on Openshift